 This unique program, Drama-Based Education: Training Teachers in Rwanda, focuses on conflict resolution, community building and identity exploration through drama-based education.
 Students will learn: communication, collaboration, compromise (choosing a theme), information and technology literacy (researching a theme), creativity and innovation (composing scenes), social, cultural, historical context (choosing performance style), productivity, accountability and self-direction (rehearsing and performing).

-The Drama-Based Education: Training Teachers in Rwanda experience is offered through a partnership with the Buffalo State Anne Frank Project and the Global Engagement Institute (GEI).
+This experience is offered through a partnership with the Buffalo State Anne Frank Project and the Global Engagement Institute (GEI).
 GEI provides high-impact, short-term, transformative programs in developing countries, which are meant to encourage global citizenship and "contribute to the personal and professional development of both international participants and their local counterparts."

 Kigali, Rwanda (view map) is the capital and largest city in the Republic of Rwanda.
 Just a few degrees south of the Equator, Rwanda is an East Africa country bordered by Uganda, Tanzania, Burundi and the Democratic Republic of the Congo.
 Rwanda is highly elevated, with its geography dominated by mountains in the west and savannas to the east, with numerous lakes throughout the country.
 The climate is temperate to subtropical, with two rainy seasons and two dry seasons each year.
 Average daytime temperatures in June are 80F.
 Christianity is the largest religion in the country, and the principal language is Kinyarwanda, spoken by most Rwandans, with English and French as additional official languages.

 The overall cost of the program includes in-country arrangements made by GEI:

 - All accommodation in youth hostels and guesthouses (dorm or sharing)